[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Not at all!
-You see, my neighbors are planning a large soirée in a few weeks’ time.
-I suggested my chefs make the desserts for the event, since they are excellent—but, it shall actually be me!” she chirps, clearly full of self-satisfaction.
-“You see, I have been planning what we should have, which tastes would complement each other best…that is what this list is.
-I cannot exactly just make everything without planning first.”
+You see, my neighbors are planning a large soirée in a few weeks.
+I suggested my chefs make the desserts for the event, that they are excellent—but, it was all a lie!
+It shall actually be me!” she chirps, clearly full of self-satisfaction.
+“You see, I have been planning the dishes, which tastes would complement each other best…that is what this list is.
+I cannot exactly just make everything without planning first, yes?”

 “Well,” I say, “You seem passionate enough that I’m sure it won’t be that bad.”